Core Idea

 Definition

 Semantic coupling occurs when components depend on shared business or technical concepts, making changes to these meanings ripple across multiple systems.
-Unlike structural or implementation coupling (which can be reduced through better design), semantic coupling represents inherent dependencies in the problem domain itself—coupling that cannot be eliminated because it reflects genuine business logic relationships.
+Unlike structural or implementation coupling, semantic coupling represents inherent dependencies in the problem domain itself—coupling that cannot be eliminated because it reflects genuine business logic relationships.

 Neal Ford distinguishes semantic coupling as “the inherent natural coupling of a workflow.”
-In a book ordering system, for example, you must have a catalog, user, inventory, and warehouse.
+In a book ordering system, you must have a catalog, user, inventory, and warehouse.
 These dependencies are not implementation choices—they’re intrinsic to what an ordering system means.
-While you can model semantic coupling in different ways, you cannot reduce it through implementation—you can only make it worse.

 Key Characteristics